 Part of keeping the food budget down for us involved bringing our own food.
 Gluten-free options already cost more on the mainland, and I knew I didn’t want to pay Hawaii prices for the gluten-free stuff I would need for our family.
-We filled half of Sophia’s suitcase and part of my suitcase with things like gluten-free granola bars, pancake mixes, and even laundry detergent (Tide pods are super easy to travel with) and disposable goods like lunchbags and ziploc baggies.
+We filled half of my daughter’s suitcase and part of my suitcase with things like gluten-free granola bars, pancake mixes, and even laundry detergent (Tide pods are super easy to travel with) and disposable goods like lunchbags and ziploc baggies.

 5. Spend most of your time at the beach

 We’ve already done a Hawaii trip that involved a ton of touristy activities.
 We went to an aquarium, took a glass-bottomed boat tour, did a snorkel trip, attended an expensive luau, and more.
 It was lots of fun, but we learned that mostly we just wanted to hang out at the beach and have fun with the kids.

 I’m pretty sure the kids were cool with it, too!

 We rented a couple boogie boards and some snorkel gear from Snorkel Bob’s and had a wonderful time heading to the beach for several hours each day.

 My youngest daughter especially had a blast on those boogie boards.
 She was a natural!